 The price of the trip includes comfortable accommodations, meals prepared by a private cook, transfers, transport within Guatemala, a full program of activities, emergency assistance, and an English-speaking guide.
-The cost does NOT include flights, alcoholic drinks, gifts or personal travel insurance.
+The cost does NOT include flights, gifts or personal travel insurance (required).

 Do I have to fundraise on top of the cost of the trip?